A NETWORK TO DISCOVER AND IMPROVE DRAG ARTISTS' LIVED EXPERIENCES OF LAW

 Community hangouts

-We want to have more informal gatherings in Leeds city centre to meet other drag artists, talk about what we do, catch up with old friends, and chat about future plans for Law’s a Drag.
+We also have informal gatherings in Leeds city centre to meet other drag artists, talk about what we do, catch up with old friends, and chat about future plans for Law’s a Drag.
 It’s nice just to meet with some friendly drag artists and some academics from the team outside of the university campus.
 If you want to join one of our community hangouts, just get in touch!

-UPCOMING Winter 2024 - Research Principles Lab
+Previous events: 2024 - Research Principles Lab

-We’ve applied for Socio-Legal Studies Association funding for an event in December 2024, in which we will sit down with artists and discuss principles for future research.
-We want to talk about a) what areas of law need investigating, b) what research methods our artists want us to use, and c) how we can guarantee drag artists have oversight over the entire research process, for maximum transparency.Contact us if you would like to be emailed with more information about this and future events!
+We received Socio-Legal Studies Association funding for an event in April 2025, in which we worked with artists and discussed principles for future research.
+We talked about a) what areas of law need investigating, b) what research methods our artists want us to use, and c) how we can guarantee drag artists have oversight over the entire research process, for maximum transparency.
+We also hosted a session, run by drag artist and forum theatre expert AJ-47, to learn about how to do research in ways that empower drag artists as participants.Contact us if you would like to be emailed with more information about this and future events!

-Previous events
+Previous research events

 Reach out directly to one of our amazing drag artists or academics below, or get in touch via our contact form.